tachiyomiorg/website/src/help/guides/troubleshooting.md

 * Force close **Tachiyomi** and reopen it.

 ::: c-tip
-Your issue may have been fixed in the Preview version already, just wait for a new Stable release.
+The Preview version may have already fixed your issue.
+Just wait for a new Stable release.
 :::

-If any of these help, go to [it only happens to me](#it-only-happens-to-me).
+If any of these solutions help, go to [it only happens to me](#it-only-happens-to-me).
 If it's not just you, go to [everyone is having this problem](#everyone-is-having-this-problem).

-If none of these help, try asking in our [Discord Server](https://discord.gg/tachiyomi).
-State app version, source, manga and chapter with the problem.
+If none of these solutions help, try asking in our [Discord Server](https://discord.gg/tachiyomi).
+State your app version and the source, manga, and chapter with the problem.

 ### It only happens to me
 You may be getting a [Cloudflare](#solving-the-cloudflare-issue) protection, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like **Tachiyomi**.
-If that is the case, there is probably nothing that can be done about that.
-Some of them (like [Cloudflare](#solving-the-cloudflare-issue)) have to be manually solved, some are temporary (IP bans).
+If that is the case, there is probably nothing that **Tachiyomi** can do to solve it.
+Some of them (like [Cloudflare](#solving-the-cloudflare-issue)) have to be manually solved, and some are temporary (IP bans).

-**Workarounds that can lower chance of it happening again:**
+**Workarounds that can the lower chance of an issue happening again:**
 * Don't use downloads with the source.
-* Have less manga in library from the source.
+* Have less manga in your library from the source.

 ::: c-warning
-All of the above are very imprecise and fuzzy rules, because each site has their own, non-public limits and triggers.
+The above are very imprecise and fuzzy rules because each site has its non-public limits and triggers.
 :::

 ### Everyone is having this problem
-If the site is reachable and fully functional then there may be an issue with the extension or app.
+If the site is reachable and fully functional, there may be an issue with the extension or app.
 1. Have a look at open issues [for the app](https://github.com/tachiyomiorg/tachiyomi/issues) and/or [extensions](https://github.com/tachiyomiorg/tachiyomi-extensions/issues).
-1. It may have been fixed already, but not released yet, so look at closed issues ([app](https://github.com/tachiyomiorg/tachiyomi/issues?q=is%3Aissue+is%3Aclosed) / [extensions](https://github.com/tachiyomiorg/tachiyomi-extensions/issues?q=is%3Aissue+is%3Aclosed)) issues as well.
+1. It may have been fixed already but not released yet, so look at closed issues ([app](https://github.com/tachiyomiorg/tachiyomi/issues?q=is%3Aissue+is%3Aclosed) / [extensions](https://github.com/tachiyomiorg/tachiyomi-extensions/issues?q=is%3Aissue+is%3Aclosed)) issues as well.
 1. If you can't find the issue there, open a new one.

-If the site is not reachable or having issues then all you can do is wait for the site to become functional again.
+If the site is not reachable or has issues, all you can do is wait for the site to become functional again.

 ## Solving the Cloudflare issue